Diverse, global, multicultural—that’s UT! Be a Vol. Apply today.

 Chemistry or computer science (computer science applicants only)

 Any physics course, if taken

-External international transfer students who are denied admission to the College of Engineering will still be considered for admission as University Exploratory students.
+Transfer studentswho are denied admission to the Tickle College of Engineering will still be considered for admission as University Exploratory students.
 Admission as a University Exploratory student does not allow admission into engineering or the study of engineering classes.
 Exploratory students will be academically advised by the College of Arts and Sciences until they select an arts and sciences major or another major at UT that is outside the College of Engineering.